amyxzhang/wikum/deployment_setup.md

 ```

 ### Using supervisor
-The `wikum/wikum/supervisord.conf` file keeps all of our processes running.
-It will retry some processes if they fail.
+We use supervisor to manage our server (Daphne) and worker (Celery) processes.
+The `wikum/wikum/supervisord.conf` stores configuration information for all the processes.
+Supervisor uses this conf file to run and log the processes.
+It will retry processes if they fail.
-Note that you will also need a `wikum/wikum/supervisor.sock` file.
+Note that to run supervisor, you will also need a `wikum/wikum/supervisor.sock` file.
-Restart it with:
+Restart all processes currently supervised by supervisor with:
 ```sh
 $ sudo supervisorctl restart all
 ```
-If you've updated your config, you need to reread, update, and start the processes:
+If you've updated the configuration file at all, you need to reread, update, and start the processes again:
 ```sh
 $ sudo supervisorctl reread
 $ sudo supervisorctl update